 Beach Sand.
 Two types:

 Firmly packed.
 I found a perfect solution last weekend.
 While walking on the beach, I stayed on firmly-packed sand.
 No joint impact at all.
 It was a very comfortable and enjoyable walk.

 Walking on packed sand allowed me to walk further and receive a nice workout.
 It was quite enjoyable.
 It was especially nice not to end my walk by having knee area pain. 🙂 The only drawback was ending up with sand-coated boots.
 But, who’s complaining?
 Not me.
 I’ll take firmly-packed beach sand any day and twice on Sunday. 🙂

 Soft sand.
 Quite the workout.
 I needed a nap afterwards, actually.
 Besides my ankle getting a workout due to my shoe lift, my overall tkr leg was very tired.
 I needed to take breaks.
 Depending on how long after my tkr, the pain and discomfort ranged from intense to moderate.
 Of course, the sooner I went walking after my initial tkr recuperation, the more intense the pain and discomfort.

 Thought I’d share my total knee replacement insight in case anyone else is going through the same thing.

 Do you find my tkr blog post about how walking surfaces matter after a tkr interesting?
 Kindly share…Thanks!

-AUTHOR NOTE: Booktoots Healing helps total knee replacement patients find support throughout recuperation and beyond.
-Its mission is for patients to understand they are not alone in their ordeal with either a tkr or a number of other health concerns.
+AUTHOR NOTE: Booktoots’ Healing helps total knee replacement patients find support throughout recuperation and beyond.
+Its mission is for patients to understand they are not alone in their ordeal with either a tkr or other health concerns.

-This award-winning site is owned and operated by Marie Buckner, a published author and tkr patient who has been living with various physicalities for over 40+ years.
+This award-winning site is owned and operated by Marie Buckner, a published author, tkr blogger, and tkr patient who has been living with various health conditions for over 40+ years.
 She enjoys sharing her experiences to help others going through the same thing.